shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Lit-Shader.md

 __Material type:__

 The Material Type dropdown displays different settings depending on the Material Type selected.
-Each Material Type has a different workflow and and you should use the Material Type that is most suitable for the Shader you are creating (SSS for skin and foliage, )
+Each Material Type has a different workflow and and you should use the Material Type that is most suitable for the Shader you are creating.

 * **Standard**: Uses the basic parameters and is the default Material type.
 Standard uses a basic metallic shader workflow